JoaquinKorol/Blackjack-Game/README.md

 #### Video Demo:  <>
 ## Description

-This project represents my final proyect for CS50's Python course.
+My final proyect for CS50's Python course.
 It implements a Blackjack game using the Pygame library in Python.
 The game simulates a casino-style blackjack experience with a graphical user interface.

 ## Installation